Computer-Controlled

 Milling

 I transferred the NC file to our CNC machine, an EAS Versatil 2500.
 The vacuum system was engaged, and the board was secured using screws along the edges and a few in the middle cutout.
-I reviewed safety procedures and watched out for the emergency stops as well as fire extinguishers for the worst case.
+I reviewed the safety procedures and made sure I knew the locations of the emergency stops and fire extinguishers.
 Once all precautions were in place, I started the milling process.

 Board secured with screws on the CNC bed